Corporate Project and Housing Delivery Team

 Excellent Housing Professional, Winner – Victoria Ackrill

-Achieving the best outcomes for residents is critical and Victoria’s work has helped not only deliver this but explain complex procedures to newly elected members, fresh team members, as well as to the applicants themselves of course – all while upholding the reputation of the authority.
+Achieving the best outcomes for residents is critical.
+Victoria’s work has helped to deliver this and also explains complex procedures to newly elected members, fresh team members, as well as to the applicants themselves of course – all while upholding the reputation of the authority.
 Victoria’s work specifically has meant that other housing options officers are able to concentrate on their caseloads.
 Through her work the authority has seen a 39% increase in successful prevention work.

 Inside Housing Development Awards 2018